-Ph.D., English Literature, Indiana University (w/ a certificate in Germanic Philology), expected 2019.
+Ph.D., English Literature, Indiana University (w/ certificate in Germanic Philology), May 2019.

 M.A., English Language and Literature, Indiana University, Bloomington, 2015.

 Post-Bac, Classical Studies, University of Pennsylvania, 2012.

 B.A., Anthropology and Linguistics (Minor: Spanish), Miami University of Ohio, 2011.

 “The Legend of the Holy Rood,” ed. and trans., in New Testament Apocrypha: More Noncanonical Scriptures, v.
 II, ed.
 Tony Burke and Brent Landau, (Grand Rapids, MI: Wm.
 B. Eerdmans) (Forthcoming)

 “Of Scops and Scribes: Oral Formulaic Theory and Scribal Culture in Old English Studies,” in Formula: Units of Speech- ‘Words’ of Verbal Art: Working Papers, eds.
 M. Frog and William Lamb, (Helsinki: Folkloristiikan toimite; vol. 23, 2017) (Forthcoming)